 History of the ZFG (2001-2021)

-The Centre for Interdisciplinary Women's and Gender Studies is an interfaculty research institution affiliated with School III - School of Linguistics and Cultural Studies at the University of Oldenburg.
-It sees itself as a forum for inter- and transdisciplinary gender research that productively utilises the networking of research perspectives and forms a central contact point for researchers, teachers and students on questions of gender research.
+CENTRE The Centre for Interdisciplinary Women's and Gender Studies is an interfaculty research institution affiliated with School III - School of Linguistics and Cultural Studies at the University of Oldenburg.
+It sees itself as a forum for inter- and transdisciplinary gender studies, which makes productive use of the interconnection of research perspectives and serves as a central point of contact on issues of gender studies for researchers, lecturers and students.

-The work of the ZFG is characterised by important contributions to basic research and its pronounced international orientation, which is manifested in research projects from two long-standing research clusters: KNOWLEDGE - INSTITUTION - MEMORY and TRANSCULTURALITY - MIGRATIONS.
-The cultural studies focus is complemented by interdisciplinary and transdisciplinary projects.
-The ZFG's tasks also include its commitment to research-based teaching and the profiling of the BA degree programme in Gender Studies.
+The work of the ZFG is characterised by significant contributions to basic research and its strong international focus, which is reflected in research projects from two long-standing research clusters: KNOWLEDGE – INSTITUTION – MEMORY and TRANSCULTURALITY – MIGRATIONS.
+The focus on cultural studies is complemented by inter- and transdisciplinary projects.
+The ZFG’s remit also includes a commitment to research-based teaching and raising the profile of the BA degree programme in Gender Studies.

 HISTORY

-The ZFG was founded in 2000 as an interfaculty research institution - the first of its kind in Lower Saxony and one of the first two in Germany.
-Supported by the Women's Equal Opportunities Office, the University Management and the University Senate as well as the Lower Saxony Ministry of Science and Culture (MWK) with a ten-year funding period, twenty professors, research assistants and scholarship holders were involved in the founding process.
-On 17 May 2001, the directors and staff from the fields of educational, social and cultural sciences began work, together with the members of all status groups in the newly founded Centre Council.
+The ZFG was founded in 2000 as an inter-faculty academic research institution – the first of its kind in Lower Saxony and one of the first two in Germany.
+Supported by the Office for Women’s Equality, the University Management and the University Senate, as well as the Lower Saxony Ministry of Science and Culture (MWK) with a ten-year funding period, twenty professors, research assistants and scholarship holders were involved in the founding process.
+On 17 May 2001, the directors and staff from the fields of education, social sciences and cultural studies began their work, together with members from all status groups on the newly established Centre Council.

-The first major international conference was held in July, which laid the foundation for long-standing co-operation under the title "Societies in Transition - Challenges to Women's and Gender Studies" (Fleßner/Potts (ed.)
+As early as July, the first major international conference took place, laying the foundations for co-operations – some of which have lasted for many years – under the title ‘Societies in Transition – Challenges to Women’s and Gender Studies’ (Fleßner/Potts (eds.)
 2002).
-Visiting professorships, which were acquired through the Maria Goeppert Meyer Programme of the MWK from 2001 until the programme was discontinued in 2010, also contributed to the international profile.
-Female academics from Eastern Europe, the USA and New Zealand, South Africa and Yemen enriched the work of the ZFG.
+Visiting professorships, secured through the Maria Goeppert Meyer Programme run by the MWK from 2001 until the programme’s discontinuation in 2010, also contributed to the Centre’s international profile.
+Female academics from Eastern Europe, the USA and New Zealand, as well as from South Africa and Yemen, enriched the work of the ZFG.

-At regional level, a "Cooperation Network for Gender Research in the North-West Region" was established with the Oldenburg/Ostfriesland/Wilhelmshaven University of Applied Sciences (FH OOW), which developed and implemented numerous projects between 2004 and 2009, including in the areas of gender in university teaching and male socialisation.
+At a regional level, a ‘Cooperation Network for Gender Studies in the North-West Region’ was established with the Oldenburg/East Frisia/Wilhelmshaven University of Applied Sciences (FH OOW), a “Cooperation Network for Gender Studies in the North-West Region” was established, which developed and implemented numerous projects between 2004 and 2009, including in the areas of gender in higher education teaching and male socialisation.

 REGULAR ACTIVITIES

 Events: Various perspectives on gender studies are regularly presented and discussed in public.
-Since 2017, they have been brought together in the three-part event series "Where Gender Burns: Current Relevance of Gender Studies in Science, Culture and Society", consisting of lectures, roundtables and half-day conferences as well as lunch talks.
-The spectrum of topics ranged from the threat to gender studies in the present day and specifically in individual countries such as Turkey to perspectives on interdisciplinary postcolonial approaches in gender studies and current developments during the pandemic.
+Since 2017, these have been brought together in the three-part event series “Where Gender is a Hot Topic: The Current Relevance of Gender Studies in Academia, Culture and Society”, comprising lectures, round-table discussions, half-day conferences and lunch talks.
+The range of topics has spanned from the current threats to gender studies – particularly in individual countries such as Turkey – through to perspectives on interdisciplinary postcolonial approaches in gender studies, and on to current developments during the pandemic.

-Publication series: The ZFG publishes two series: Studien Interdisziplinäre Geschlechterforschung (since 2002, transcript Verlag Bielefeld) and Oldenburger Beiträge zur Geschlechterforschung (since 2004, BIS-Verlag Oldenburg)
+Publication series: The ZFG publishes two series: *Studies in Interdisciplinary Gender Research* (since 2002, transcript Verlag, Bielefeld) and *Oldenburg Contributions to Gender Research* (since 2004, BIS-Verlag, Oldenburg)

 Zum Seitananfang scrollen Scroll to the top of the page